simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

+* Fixed a bug where metadata-endpoints with isDefault set would not yield the expected metadata (#2439)

 `memcacheMonitor`

 * Fixed an issue that prevented the latest version of this module from being installed on SSP 2.4.x